mister-raindrop/mister-raindrop.github.io/_posts/programming/2016-06-18-hundreddaysofcode-dayone.md

 Haskell.
 But I've been out of shape for a long time, so I'm going to empty myself and attempt this as if I'm starting now.
 I wanna learn from the beginning and this time, do it with a proper structure.

 For that purpose, I even bought a copy of [Haskell from First Principles](http://haskellbook.com).
-It costed me $60, more than my copy of Overwatch ($40), and I have huge expectations from the book.
+It cost me $60, more than my copy of Overwatch ($40), and I have huge expectations from the book.
 All the reviews so far have been amazing about the book and I like the content covered in it.
 It's quite thick at around 1.2k pages, so I'm expecting to do a lot of reading.